Residence Hall Community Living Standards – Guidelines for Residence Hall Regulations

 Smoking and all tobacco and tobacco-related products are prohibited on all College premises, which are defined as all buildings, facilities, and grounds owned, used, leased, operated, controlled or otherwise supervised by the College.
 All tobacco-derived or containing products including but not limited to cigarettes, electronic cigarettes, vape pens, cigars and cigarillos, hookah smoking products, pipes, clove cigarettes (kreteks), bidis, smokeless tobacco, and oral tobacco (smokeless, chew, snus, and snuff).
 This policy does not extend to tobacco cessation products.
 Student repeated violations will be treated as violations of Student Conduct Regulations.

 A typical sanction for smoking in a Residence Hall room is $10.
 Additional violation would result in increased sanctions.
 Covering a smoke detector in a room to mask smoking is considered tampering with the Fire Alarm System.
-Any person who activates the fire alarm due to use of any above product will be responsible for any fine the College receives from the City of Utica.
+Any person who activates the fire alarm due to use of any above product will be responsible for any fine the College receives from the City of Utica and will be subject to judicial action.

 No student is to use or permit their room to be used for any commercial purpose, except as approved by the Dean of Student Life.
 Solicitation in the Residence Halls is strictly limited as a protection to those living in the halls.
 All solicitors must have written permission from the Dean of Student Life before they may approach students.
 Please do not deal with anyone unable to produce proof that they have permission and report any such person to Residence Hall Staff or Public Safety at once